kimbochen/jax-exp/nn/README.md

 If an attribute is of type `Module` or a trainable parameter, we put its name into the list of leaf names.
 Otherwise, we put its name into the list of static names.

-However, attributes are sometimes nested, e.g. a list of Transformer blocks.
+Atributes are sometimes containers of `Module` objects, e.g. a list of Transformer blocks.
-We tackle this problem by creating a specific class, `ModuleList`, which takes care of initializing each module in the list.
+Therefore, we need to break down the attribute object and check if its elements are of type `Module`.
+I implemented a `get_elem` function, which breaks down the object using `jax.tree_flatten` and checks for the first element.
+`jax.tree_flatten` breaks down PyTrees recursively, so we specify `is_leaf`, telling the function to treat `Modules` and trainable parameter types as leaves and stop the recursion.
+Note that we assume containers would only contain one type of elements.

 ## Initializing Random Parameters